 • end: noun (e.g. legend)

-• ent: adjective or noun (e.g. different, recipient, patient, scient)
+• ent: adjective or noun (e.g. different, recipient, patient, parent, scient)

 • Making adjectives from nouns or verbs, from French